wonderzombie/youandmeandirc/README.markdown

     	* "what you expected hasn't happened"; "I don't see that here"; "I don't know how to %v"
      	* reaction to swears?

+* is calling /whois on anybody interesting in any way?